 Common Name: Japanese Storax

-Styrax japonica is a Deciduous Tree up to 8.00 metres tall.
+Styrax japonica is a deciduous tree that can grow up to 8.00 metres tall.

 E. Asia - China, Japan, Korea.